Something went wrong

 5.6M555,640

-With 582,115,837.988 gallons of fuel oil delivered to Franklin homeowners last winter, the Franklin community depends on its 155 oil companies when temperatures dip.
+With 582,115,837.988 gallons of fuel oil delivered to Franklin residences the last heating season, the Franklin community looks to its 158 oil companies to keep warm throughout the winter.
 Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Franklin, two of the closest terminals are Sprague W in Springfield, MA and Buckeye in Springfield, MA.
-Then, the truck delivers the #2 heating oil to residences and companies throughout Franklin and the surrounding area.
+Then, the truck delivers the number two heating oil to homes and businesses throughout Franklin and the surrounding vicinity.